Andrea/andrea.github.io/_posts/2010-11-30-what-is-cqrs-and-other-related-terms-part-2-2.markdown

 One of the questions I got during the talk was about how to replay perhaps millions of events, without a huge delay, and the answer to that is **Snapshots**, basically you preserve the current state of the aggregate root, serialized .
 There are a few ways to do snapshots, but the principle is that you get your snapshot, which will be up to a particular version, and then replay any events from that version on ( if there are any).

-At the system level, it is important to note that, we now have an explicit state transition, what I m trying to say is that when your customer (ie the person that comes up with the requirements for the system) sais something like, when a customer is created, then that can be mapped directly to CustomerCreatedEvent ie, there is a close relationship between what happens and what caused the state transition and that can be relevant to the business.
+At the system level, it is important to note that, we now have an explicit state transition, what I'm trying to say is that when your customer (ie the person that comes up with the requirements for the system) sais something like, when a customer is created, then that can be mapped directly to CustomerCreatedEvent ie, there is a close relationship between what happens and what caused the state transition and that can be relevant to the business.
 This, I think, is the biggest advantage of using CQRS

 Since the read storage and the Write storage are logically separated  and they can be physically separated too, that means, that they can have different scaling policies.